cbanicki/juliasilge.github.io/_posts/2016-1-11-Health-Care-Indicators.md

 ![center](/figs/2016-1-11-Health-Care-Indicators/unnamed-chunk-19-1.png)

 This plot puts the counties on a plane where the x-axis is the first principal component and the y-axis is the second principal component; this kind of plotting can be helpful to show how data points are different from each other.
-Like with hierarchical clustering, $k$-means clustering has grouped counties by population.
+Like with hierarchical clustering, k-means clustering has grouped counties by population.
 The cluster on the right is a low-population cluster while the cluster on the left is a high population cluster.

 Remember that when we looked in detail at PC1, lower negative values of PC1 correspond to higher homicide rate, higher HIV rate, more children and fewer older poeple, higher income, lower rates of being food insecure and children eligible for free lunch, etc. Notice which counties have the lowest negatives values for PC1: the three most populous counties in Utah.
 That is heartening to see.

-The methods for estimating numbers of clusters in the $k$-means algorithm indicated that 2 was the best number, but we can do a 3-cluster $k$-means clustering to compare to the groups found by hierarchical clustering.
+The methods for estimating numbers of clusters in the k-means algorithm indicated that 2 was the best number, but we can do a 3-cluster k-means clustering to compare to the groups found by hierarchical clustering.

 {% highlight r %}